eyyi/dymrl/docs/blog_dymrl.md

-##OpenAI Gym environment for Modelica models
+##OpenaI Gym environment for Modelica models
 In this blog post I will show how to combine dynamic models from [Modelica](https://www.modelica.org/) with reinforcement learning.

 As part of one of my master projects a software environment was developed to examine reinforcement learning algorithms on existing dynamic models from Modelica in order to solve control tasks.
 Modelica is a non-proprietary, object-oriented, equation based language to conveniently model complex physical systems [1].